SymboScript/SymboScript/readme.md

 ## Idea of SymboScript

-Take the JavaScript, Rust and WolframLanguage and make it a beautiful language without any limitations.
+Take JavaScript, Rust, and WolframLanguage and make a great language out of them without any restrictions.

 ## Roadmap